 What Are Management Jobs?

-Let's say you are a team leader, or a lead iron welder, or a senior programmer.
-These are all positions that rank on an upper level in their area.
-But, if you have one of these positions, you are not in a management position.
-There may be times when you manage other people, but when you do the same work as the other workers in your group, you are not in a management job.
+Think about a team leader, a lead iron welder, or a senior programmer.
+These are all positions that rank on an upper level in their area, but they're not considered management positions.
+There may be times when they manage other people, but they're doing mostly the same work as the other workers in their group.

-To qualify for a management job, you have to demonstrate two things.
-You must show that you have a mastery of the tasks that are done by the group you will manage and, more importantly, you must be able to show an ability to manage people, which includes motivating them.
+To get a management job, you generally have to demonstrate two key things.
+First, you usually need to have a mastery of the tasks that are done by the group you will manage.
+More importantly, you must be able to demonstrate an ability to manage and motivate people.

+That second skill set can be challenging to develop when you're not working in a management role.
+You have to learn to think like a manager even before you have the title.
 This is the age-old conundrum.
-Like most other jobs, no one wants to give you that first (management) job unless you have experience and you can't get experience if no one will give your first job.
-Here's what you need to know and, more importantly, what you need to do to get that first management job.
+Like most other jobs, no one wants to give you that first management job unless you have experience, but you can't get experience if no one will give your first job.